maptalks/maptalks.markercluster/README.md

     * animation **Boolean** whether animate the clusters when zooming (true by default)
     * markerFile **String** scattered children marker's symbol file path
     * animationDuration **Number** the animation duration
-    * interact **Boolean** whether spread out the children when clicking the cluster.Only the        cluster's children less than 24 can spread out.
     * Other options defined in [maptalks.VectorLayer](https://maptalks.github.io/docs/api/VectorLayer.html)

 ### `config(key, value)`